andreped/fast-stain-normalization/README.md

 This could not have been possible without the great effort of fellow open-source GitHub users that provide brilliant solutions for me to test and explore!

-The code is based on the three GitHub repositories: [ITKColorNormalization](https://github.com/InsightSoftwareConsortium/ITKColorNormalization), [StainTools](https://github.com/Peter554/StainTools) and [torchstain](https://github.com/EIDOSlab/torchstain).
+The code in this repository is based on the three GitHub repositories: [ITKColorNormalization](https://github.com/InsightSoftwareConsortium/ITKColorNormalization), [StainTools](https://github.com/Peter554/StainTools) and [torchstain](https://github.com/EIDOSlab/torchstain).
 Where the latter, torchstain, was used as foundation to develop the tool.